Point-M2AE: Multi-scale Masked Autoencoders for Hierarchical Point Cloud Pre-training: Related Work

 \paragraph{Pre-training by Masked Modeling.} Compared to contrastive learning methods~\cite{he2020momentum,chen2020simple,chen2021exploring} that learn from inter-sample relations, self-supervised pre-training by masked autoencoding builds the pretext tasks to predict the masked parts of the input signals.
 The series of GPT~\cite{gpt1,gpt2,gpt3} and BERT~\cite{devlin2018bert} apply masked modeling to natural language processing and achieve extraordinary performance boost on downstream tasks with fine-tuning.
 Inspired by this, BEiT~\cite{bao2021beit} proposes to match image patches with discrete tokens via dVAE~\cite{dvae} and pre-train a standard vision transformer~\cite{vit,pointbert} by masked image modeling.
 On top of that, MAE~\cite{mae} directly reconstructs the raw pixel values of masked tokens and performs great efficiency with a high mask ratio.
 The follow-up works further improve the performance of MAE by momentum encoder~\cite{zhou2021ibot}, contrastive learning~\cite{baevski2022data2vec}, and modified reconstruction targets~\cite{wei2021masked}.
 For self-supervised pre-training on 3D point clouds, the masked autoencoding has not been widely adopted.
 Similar to BEiT, Point-BERT~\cite{pointbert} utilizes dVAE to map 3D patches to tokens for masked point modeling, but heavily relies on constrastive learning~\cite{he2020momentum}, complicated data augmentation, and the costly two-stage pre-training.
 In contrast, our Point-M2AE is a pure masked autoencoding method of one-stage pre-training, and follows MAE to reconstruct the input signals without dVAE mapping.
 Different from previous MAE methods adopting standard plain transformer, we propose a hierarchical transformer architecture along with the multi-scale masking strategy to better learn a strong and generic representation for 3D point clouds.

 \paragraph{Self-supervised Learning for Point Clouds.} 3D representation learning without annotations has been widely studied in recent years.
 Mainstream methods mainly build the pretext tasks to reconstruct the transformed input point cloud based on the encoded latent vectors, such as rotation~\cite{poursaeed2020self}, deformation~\cite{achituve2021self}, rearranged parts~\cite{sauder2019self} and occlusion~\cite{occo}.
 From another perspective, PointContrast~\cite{pointcontrast} utilizes contrastive learning between features of the same points from different views to learn discriminative 3D representations.
 DepthContrast~\cite{depthcontrast} further extends the contrast for depth maps of different augmentations.
 CrossPoint~\cite{afham2022crosspoint} conducts cross-modality contrastive learning between point clouds and their corresponding rendering images to acquire rich self-supervised signals.
-Point-BERT~\cite{pointbert} first introduces BERT-style pre-training for 3D point clouds with a standard transformer network and performs competitively on various downstream tasks.
-In this paper, we propose an MAE-style~\cite{mae} pre-training framework, Point-M2AE, which reconstructs the highly masked 3D coordinates of the input point cloud for self-supervised learning.
-Point-M2AE with a hierarchical architecture achieves \textit{state-of-the-art} downstream performance by learning the multi-scale representation of point clouds.
+Point-BERT~\cite{pointbert} and Point-MAE~\cite{pang2022masked} respectively introduce BERT-style~\cite{bert} and MAE-style~\cite{mae} pre-training schemes for 3D point clouds with standard transformer networks and performs competitively on various downstream tasks, but both of them can only encode point clouds with a single resolution and ignores the local-global relations between 3D shapes.
+In this paper, we propose Point-M2AE, an MAE-style framework with a hierarchical transformer for multi-scale point cloud pre-training.
+We achieve \textit{state-of-the-art} downstream performance by learning the multi-scale representation of point clouds.